JustinDFuller/justindfuller.com/content/posts/2020-07-31_joining_architecture_review_board.md

 ## Request For Proposals

 The Request For Proposals, or RFP, is like an RFC; except, instead of comments, you are asking for solutions.
 You should use an RFP when you know you want to build something, but you don't know how you should do it.
 It should be OK to say, "I don't have all the answers.
 I want to leverage the combined knowledge of our company to come up with something I can't on my own."
-There should be no shame in that.

-In an RFP you should carefully outline the problem
+In an RFP you should outline the problem you're facing, why existing solutions won't work, and ideas you have (no matter how rough).
+Once submitted, the ARB can give suggestions, but the primary goal is to get suggestions from engineers across the company, with the ARB acting as a broadcaster for your request.

+## Memos and Decisions

 ---